lejeunen/containers/README.md

 ## Helm installation

-kubectl create -f rbac-config.yml   to create the service account and binding
+Tiller is deployed in namespace _infra_, with an adhoc service account

 QoL : kubectl config set-context --current --namespace=emasphere